End of Year News

 Graduate Student Achievements:

-Kevin Baker (History) will be defending his dissertation this summer.
+Kevin Baker (History) defended his dissertation in June 2019.
 It is entitled “World Processors: Computer Simulation, the Limits to Growth, and the Birth of Sustainable Development.”
-He will then be taking up a two-year postdoctoral fellowship at UC-Berkeley in the Computer Science Department in affiliation with the Center for Science, Technology, Medicine and Society.
+He will be taking up a two-year postdoctoral fellowship at UC-Berkeley in the Computer Science Department in affiliation with the Center for Science, Technology, Medicine and Society.

 Colin Bos (History) has received both a CLIR/Mellon Fellowship and an SSRC International Dissertation Research Fellowship to support his dissertation research on West African archeological sciences next year.